Future Gigs

 June 2010

-A couple of great gigs to report the first at the Bedford Arms was a cozy affair with a good crowd who seemed to enjoy the night, Rick's friend Peter and his wife, Love Mae, turned up and took some super photos (you can see them at CleaverCaptures) .
+A couple of great gigs to report the first at the Bedford Arms was a cozy affair with a good crowd who seemed to enjoy the night, Rick’s friend Peter and his wife, Love Mae, turned up and took some super photos (you can see them at CleaverCaptures) .
 The second gig was at the Black Bull Brampton, a venue we have not played for quite a while.
 The event was a Birthday Party (Happy Birthday Caroline) and to our surprise turned out to be an outside gig ( I know it is June but not exactly flaming), which we were not really prepared for (it was a cool evening).
 That said some decking and a tent made a stage and the party went with a swing with lots of dancing.
-Martin's Les Paul had an outing, it's first for many years and it proved to be a bit of a handful, even more gain than the Modern Eagle (only needed the clean channel on the Two Rock Custom Sig) and less smooth controls, yet not as much sustain as the PRS (Modern Eagle hard Tail), but at least the Gibson was used for a whole set, many guitars are back on the stand in favor of the M. E. long before that, nice to know the old lady can still rock!
+Martin’s Les Paul had an outing, it’s first for many years and it proved to be a bit of a handful, even more gain than the Modern Eagle (only needed the clean channel on the Two Rock Custom Sig) and less smooth controls, yet not as much sustain as the PRS (Modern Eagle hard Tail), but at least the Gibson was used for a whole set, many guitars are back on the stand in favour of the M. E. long before that, nice to know the old lady can still rock!
 Things have been quite on the gear merry go round, Martin is trying to settle on what he does and does not need , but Rob did say he fancied a good Telecaster the other week so maybe things will liven up in that area soon.
-Next gig is late July, we are being kept off stage by holidays and Martin's next hospital visit ( hopefully they will fix the Angina this time) so hope to see you all at the Ship on July 25th.
+Next gig is late July, we are being kept off stage by holidays and Martin’s next hospital visit ( hopefully they will fix the Angina this time) so hope to see you all at the Ship on July 25th.

 May 2010